 What about quality?

-To help identify high-quality materials, some OER repositories include peer-reviews and ratings.
+To help identify high-quality materials, some OER repositories include peer reviews and ratings.
 For example, OpenStax offers high-quality, professionally peer-reviewed texts that are comparable to publisher texts.
 Open Textbook Library also features 5-star, detailed post-production peer ratings of OER textbooks, which allows you to quickly assess the quality of the text.
+Since access to the materials is free, you too have the option to personally review the information and assess its coverage of the course material.

-What about teaching resources such as PowerPoints and test bank, homework and courseware?
+What about teaching resources such as PowerPoints, test banks, homework, and courseware?

 What about sustainability, errata, revisions?